-The Company transacts in various financial instruments including swaps, futures contracts and options.
-With these financial instruments, the Company is exposed to market risk in excess of the amounts recorded on the Consolidated Statement of Assets, Liabilities and Shareholders' Equity.
+The Company transacts in various financial instruments including swaps.
+With these financial instruments, the Company is exposed to market risk in excess of the amounts recorded on the Consolidated Statement of Assets, Liabilities, and Shareholders' Equity.
 Further, credit risk arises in swaps from potential counterparty nonperformance.